 The trail leaves Dry Lake and ascends through more forest toward Lake Rotokura.
 As the trail levels out, you will come to the shore of the lake.
 The snow-covered mass of Mount Ruapehu rises above the pines on the far side of the lake.
 This cone-shaped volcano is the highest peak on New Zealand’s North Island and the nation’s largest active volcano.
 Pause and enjoy this calm mountain view as ducks drift across the lake.
 When there isn’t much wind, the calm water creates a nice reflection of Mount Ruapehu.
 See if you can arrive in the morning when the lake is likely to be still.
 The walking track ends at the lakeshore, although thin footpaths seem to go off in both directions around the lake.

 After absorbing the view of Lake Rotokura, simply return the way you came.
-There are 75 meters (250 feet) of elevation change along this easy hike.
+This easy hike has 75 meters (250 feet) of elevation change.
 Dogs, bikes, and horses are not allowed.
 No fee or permit is required to walk to Lake Rotokura, so get out and enjoy!

-Directions: Take State Highway 49 east of Ohakune for 11 kilometers to Karioi Station Road (where there will be a sign for Rotokura Ecological Reserve) and turn left.
+Directions: Take State Highway 49 east of Ohakune for 11 kilometers to Karioi Station Road (which has a sign for Rotokura Ecological Reserve) and turn left.
 Drive north up Karioi Station Road for three kilometers to the car park at the end of the road.
 The pavement runs out after 1.1 kilometers, but continue up a gravel road across railroad tracks and over a small bridge to reach a dirt turnaround at the end of the road where the track begins.

 Trailhead address: Karioi Station Road, Tangiwai, Manawatu-Wanganui, 4691, New Zealand